soniqua/example-webapp/README.md

 # Example Web-App

-This repository contains a simple web-app, comprised of the following:
+This repository contains a simple Guestbook web-app, allowing visitors to record their name on entry.

+## Components

 | Location | Description |
 | --- | --- |